rmunroe/appian-mongoDbConnectedSystem/docs/introduction.rst

 If installing to a self-managed Appian instance, copy the ``ps-plugin-MongoDbConnectedSystem-X.X.jar`` file to the ``<APPIAN_HOME>/_admin/plugins`` directory.

+.. _Plugin Design Principles:

 ************************
 Plugin Design Principles
 ************************

 This plugin was designed to mirror the functionality provided by MongoDB’s Java Driver.
 We have implemented the most common functionality as individual Integration Operations and are striving for 100% feature completeness over time.
-Please let `me <Project Info>`_ know if there are missing features that you require.
+Please let :ref:`me <Project Info>` know if there are missing features that you require.

 Many of the operations of the MongoDB Java Driver take as arguments MongoDB BSON Documents.
 As such, Integration Operations that require BSON Documents will instead accept JSON strings, which the plugin handles converting to BSON.
-We have included a full suite of `JSON Query Expression Functions <#_JSON_Query_Expression_1>`__ to cleanly and easily generate MongoDB JSON-based queries.
+We have included a full suite of :doc:`expressions` to cleanly and easily generate MongoDB JSON-based queries.

 .. _Special Considerations: